suntoe/Peek/README.md

 <img src="peek256.png" width="128px" height="128px" />

+####Release Update

+I must apologise for the delays in Peek's release but I still have a day job ;) and unfortunately client projects pay the bills.
+However, I am back onboard this weekend with a full release planned as well as updates to the future of Peek.

+######Peek will officially release Monday 26th July.

+Next I will be working on some known issues, new features and improvements.

+Following that I have a nice little surprise coming every day this week.
+Short video's explaining some of Peeks features, how they work for testers and QA and how to customize Peek to your specific needs.
+Also please checkout this README ahead of release as its been updated.

+Again I apologise for the delays but I promise it will be worth it when you see all that Peek can do for you. :)

 #Peek

 Introducing Peek, a tool to help your designers and testers get pixel perfect results when reviewing your User Interface.

 ####What is Peek?